rodriados/reflector/README.md

 Please, keep in mind that the "features" exploited by this library to automatically extract the types of a struct may not be well-defined and vary a lot between different compilers versions.
-Therefore, it is prefereable to use the manually-descripted reflection interface.
+Therefore, it is prefereable to use the manually-provided reflection interface.

 ## Install
-This library depends on the [supertuple](https://github.com/rodriados/supertuple) library for creating tuples memory-aligned with raw C++ structs.
+This library depends on the [supertuple](https://github.com/rodriados/supertuple) library for creating memory-aligned tuples with raw C++ structs.
 Besides that, the only other dependency is a C++17-compiler to be installed on your system.
 As a header-only library, you may as well directly download or copy the files into your own project or clone it following the steps below: